IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_monitor.html.markdown

 layout: "ibm"
 page_title: "IBM: compute_monitor"
 description: |-
-  Manages IBM Compute monitor resources.
+  Manages IBM Cloud compute monitor resources.
 ---

-# ibm\_compute_monitor
+# ibm_compute_monitor

-Provides a monitoring instance resource.
-This allows monitoring instances to be created, updated, and deleted.
+Create, update, or delete a monitor for your virtual server instance.
+With monitors, you can verify the health of your virtual server instance by sending ping requests to the instance and checking the responsiveness of your instance.
+For more information, about compute monitor resource, see [viewing and managing monitors](https://cloud.ibm.com/docs/vpc?topic=vpc-managing-virtual-server-instances).

+**Note**

-For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_Monitor_Version1_Query_Host).
+For more information, see [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_Monitor_Version1_Query_Host).

-## Example Usage
+## Example usage

 In the following example, you can create a monitor: